 The clerkship directors, or designated faculty, are responsible for monitoring student work hours.
 Clerkship directors must ensure that everyone involved in teaching the students is aware of the policy.
-The student end-of-clerkship evaluation form asks about work hours, which is reviewed by the clerkship directors, and the Dean’s Office.
-Students are advised to report all instances of work hour violations to the clerkship director or the Office of Medical Education (Associate Dean for Clinical Education or the Senior Associate Dean for Medical Education) or Student Affairs.
+The student end-of-clerkship evaluation form asks about work hours, which is reviewed by the clerkship directors and the Dean’s Office.
+Students are advised to report all instances of work hour violations to the clerkship director or the Office of Medical Education or Student Affairs.

-If there are any reports of noncompliance or violation of the policy, these will be investigated and discussed with the respective clerkship and/or site director.
+Reports of noncompliance or violation of the policy will be investigated and discussed with the respective clerkship and/or site director.
 Any retaliatory action against a student who reports infractions is prohibited.
 Any persons found to be responsible for retaliation will be subject to disciplinary action through the Office of Faculty Affairs (for faculty) and/or the Office of Graduate Medical Education (for residents).

 Clinical Supervision Policy

-Students on clinical rotations are expected to participate in patient care under the supervision of their attending physician.
+Students on clinical rotations are expected to participate in patient care under the supervision of their attending physicians.
 At times, students will be working with residents and fellows, and may be directly supervised by them, however the ultimate responsibility for supervision is the attending physician.
 A student’s involvement in patient care should include taking a patient history, completing a physical examination, documenting findings in the medical record, communicating patient information to, and working with, other healthcare members, communicating with and counseling patients and their families, and performing procedures.

 All students entering their third year are expected to be able to take a patient history and complete a physical examination without direct supervision.
-They have developed these skills during the first two years of the medical school curriculum through successful completion of the first and second year doctoring course.
+They have developed these skills during the first two years of the medical school curriculum through successful completion of the first and second year Doctoring course.
 Chart documentation must be reviewed and corrected by the supervising attending or resident/fellow, and co-signed according to the hospital policy.
-All students entering their fourth year are expected to take on increased responsibility in patient care, while remaining under supervision of their attending physician and resident/fellow.
-Their ability to perform as a fourth year student is shown by successful completion of the third year curriculum.
+All students entering their fourth year are expected to take on increased responsibility in patient care, while remaining under supervision of their attending physicians and residents/fellows.

 It is the attending physician’s responsibility to determine when a student is able to participate in specific aspects of a patient’s care, in particular discussion of sensitive issues, counseling/education, and procedures.
 For procedures, students must always be under the direct supervision of their attending or a resident/fellow who is proficient in the specific procedure, until the student has proven proficiency.
-Students should never do high risk procedures without direct supervision of an attending physician.
+Students are not permitted to perform high risk procedures without direct supervision of an attending physician.

 The clerkship director or site director for each rotation is responsible for ensuring the supervising attendings and residents/fellows are aware of their role in supervision and the appropriate responsibility of the students in patient care.
 The Clinical Supervision Policy is reviewed annually and is aligned with all hospital policies.
-Students are asked on the end of clerkship evaluation form if they feel they are being appropriately supervised and this is reviewed by the clerkship directors.
-The students are advised to inform the clerkship director or the Office of Medical Education (Associate Dean for Clinical Education or the Senior Associate Dean for Medical Education) or the Office of Student Affairs if they believe they are not being appropriately supervised.
+On the end of clerkship evaluation form, students are queried regarding appropriate supervision.
+Responses are reviewed by the clerkship directors and the Dean’s Office.
+The students are advised to inform the clerkship director or the Office of Medical Education or the Office of Student Affairs if they believe they are not being appropriately supervised.